 func callDidEmitCallQualityEvent(_ call: SinchCall, event: SinchCallQualityWarningEvent)

-To handle call quality events, implement the callDidEmitCallQualityEvent(_ call: SinchCall, event: SinchCallQualityWarningEvent) method in your existing SinchClientMediator.
-This method processes different types of call quality warning events, allowing your application to respond to connectivity issues effectively.
+}To handle call quality events, implement callDidEmitCallQualityEvent(_ call: SinchCall, event: SinchCallQualityWarningEvent) in your existing SinchClientMediator.
+Use this to process different call quality warning events and respond to connectivity issues effectively.

 extension SinchClientMediator: SinchCallDelegate {